Should Student Athletes Get Paid?

-For years, there has been a controversy over if student athletes at college, mostly at the Division I level, should get paid.
+For years, there has been a controversy over if student athletes at college, mostly at the division one level, should get paid.
 In 2015, the 231 Division I schools with data available made $9.15 billion.
-However, only 24 schools made over $100 million while the rest make a lot less.
+However, only $24 million made over $100 million while the rest make a lot less.

 The University of Texas generates one of the largest revenues year after year.
-In 2017, they had a record-breaking $214.8 million revenue.
-If they paid each student-athlete (all 682 of them), they’d each get $314,956.01 in their pockets.
+2017 they had a record breaking $214.8 million revenue.
+If they paid each student-athlete (all 682) of them, they’d each get $314,956.01 in their pockets.
 The NCAA made over a billion dollars in the 2016-17 school year.
 However, an average school like the University of Rhode Island made only $702,792, which is a significant decrease compared to Texas.
-URI has around 450 student athletes in both men’s and women’s sports.
-If they split that individually, they would then give each student roughly $1,500, which is the equivalent to working only four 40 hour work weeks on minimum wage.
+URI has around 450 student athletes in both men and women sports.
+If they split that individually, they would then give each student roughly $1,500.
+Which is the equivalent to working only four 40 hour work weeks on minimum wage.
 Also, the revenue made has to be used for other aspects of college life such as uniforms, equipment, coach and staff contracts, scholarships, and many other aspects, leaving the kids with even less.

-One argument used is that student athletes don’t have the time for a job to get money, since they travel and have practices and games.
+One argument used is that student athletes don’t have the time for a job to get money as they travel and have practices and games.
 However, other students have internships and actual classes to attend and homework to do, as it well known professors are lenient with student-athletes, already given special treatment and don’t have to work as hard for a degree rather than a regular student.
-Many schools, such as the University of North Carolina recently, have become embroiled in scandals where student-athletes have been allowed to eschew some harder required classes in order to focus on sports.

 Also, if college sports became a money game, then athletes would only want to play where they can make the most money, decreasing the talent levels and quality of teams who don’t make as much as it then turns into a job.
 Also, at colleges such as Texas where a student-athlete could make a cool million dollars over their four years, they wouldn’t have to work for years and when they do they have a degree they don’t have the same knowledge an actual student would have.
-Obviously, this is not the case for all student-athletes as there are students that actually learn and use their degree.
-However, a lot of student-athletes who go for Division I schools go to make it to the professional level and pick a random degree just to be admitted.
-Making Division I sports a payable system would also depreciate the value of playing Division II and III sports.
+Obviously, this is not the case for all student-athletes as there are the smart ones that actually learn and use their degree.
+But, a lot of student-athletes who go for division one schools go to make it to the professional level and pick a random degree just to be admitted.
+Making Division I sports a payable system, it would also depreciate the value of playing Division II and III sports.